adrianmeraz/am-terraform/README.md

 ## Creating S3 Buckets for tfstate files

-Use only one bucket per environment for ALL apps.
+All apps should use only one bucket per environment.

 Use a different key for each app to differentiate state files.